HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/displaying_content/mp_wcm_createpage.md

             If the page template has a default content association, the new page is automatically associated with a new copy of the referenced site area.
 Any other content associations that are not designated as the default association are copied without changes.

-    -   Follow these steps to convert a portal page to a web content page:
+    -   Follow these steps to convert a DX page to a web content page:
         1. Go to the page where you want to add the new page, and edit the page.
         2. Open the site toolbar and select **Page** \> **General** \> **Details** \> **Default site area**
         3. In the Page Associations window, click **Add web content**.